docsforadobe/after-effects-scripting-guide/docs/footageitem.rst

 **Description**

 Changes the source of this FootageItem to the specified file.
-In addition to loading the file, the method creates a new FileSource object for the file and sets mainS ource to that object.
+In addition to loading the file, the method creates a new FileSource object for the file and sets mainSource to that object.
 In the new source object, it sets the ``name``, ``width``, ``height``, ``frameDuration``, and ``duration`` attributes (see :ref:`AVItem`) based on the contents of the file.
 The method preserves interpretation parameters from the previous ``mainSource`` object.
 If the specified file has an unlabeled alpha channel, the method estimates the alpha interpretation.

 **Parameters**